Hattie M. Strong: Personal life

-Hattie Marie Corrin was born on October 23, 1864, in South Coventry, Connecticut.
+Hattie Marie Corrin was born on October 24, 1864, in South Coventry, Connecticut.
 She and her family enjoyed a luxurious lifestyle, until the business recession of 1877 and the subsequent death of her father a few years later.
 After that, her family had to move in with their relatives and she began offering piano lessons as a way of earning income.

 In 1888 she married Lester B. Lockwood and moved with him to Tacoma.
 She gave birth to her only child, Lester Corrin, in 1892.
 In 1897 she divorced Lockwood after he had abandoned her.
 She was left with limited financial resources.

 During the Klondike Gold Rush, Strong travelled with her son and a friend, who was a nurse, to establish a hospital for sick and injured miners.
 The ship they were on, carrying construction and medical supplies, wrecked.
 While stranded in Skagway, Strong worked as a nurse before moving to Southern California.

 She married Henry A. Strong, co-founder and first president of Kodak Eastman in 1905.

-Buildings funded
+Philanthropic work

 Beginning in 1908–1909, with the funding of the Strong Academy at Shiloh Orphanage in Augusta, Georgia, Strong's philanthropy focused heavily on funding buildings.

 Strong funded the construction of buildings around the world at educational and medical institutions and many are named after her—either using her married name of Strong or her maiden name of Corrin—at Peking University in China, Rollins College in Florida, the University of Rochester in New York, George Washington University in Washington D.C., and Salem College in North Carolina.
 She also funded the YWCAs in Rochester and Washington D.C.

 The Hattie M. Strong Residence Hall at George Washington University is listed on the National Register of Historic Places.
-The hall was the first women’s residence hall built on the campus.
+The hall was the first women's residence hall built on the campus.

-Strong gained the name “Mother Strong” through her relationship and philanthropy with Rollins College in Winter Park, FL.
+Strong gained the name "Mother Strong" through her relationship and philanthropy with Rollins College in Winter Park, FL.
 Strong Hall at Rollins College was completed in 1939 at Rollins and was slated for a complete renovation in 2018.

 At Salem College, Strong funded the Corrin Refectory and the Strong Honors House, which is available for first-year students and upper-class students in the honors program.
 The dormitory building houses up to 34 students in double rooms in the two-story building.
 It was designed to Strong's specifications to include living quarters for her on the first floor, where she lived until her death.